 The laws pertaining to ownership of the American alligator (Alligator mississippiensis) vary from one location to the next.
 Some areas allow anyone to own an alligator, while others require residents to obtain a permit before acquiring one; still others ban their ownership entirely.
-Regardless of the legal environment that governs your jurisdiction, alligators are extremely dangerous animals.
+Regardless of the legal environment that governs your jurisdiction, alligators are animals.
 And although they are important components of their natural habitats, which should be revered rather than feared, large crocodilians can easily kill an adult human.
 Only those with the proper training, knowledge and experience should maintain these gigantic predators.

 State and Local Regulations